geordyn/expenseApp/README.md

 # iSpend
 iSpend is a web application that allows users to keep track of their expenses at a company.
 Each user has their own 'profile', which allows them to add, delete, and edit expenses or make expenses as 'reimbursed.'
-In some industries it is easy to lose track of what employees spend out of pocket for their employers - with iSpend, it's easy.
+In some industries it's hard to keep track of what employees spend out of pocket for their company - with iSpend, it's easy.

 ## Technology
 * Local-Auth